msg-systems/uica-stack/README.md

 ### traits
-The `msg-js-spa-framework` provides some helpful traits.
-Some of them are already mixed in in the components of the `msg-js-spa-framework`, some can be mixed in to your specific components, if needed.
+The `uica-stack` provides some helpful traits.
+Some of them are already mixed in in the components of the `uica-stack`, some can be mixed in to your specific components, if needed.

 #### i18next
 This trait handles the loading of the i18next-keys from the backend.
 By default this trait is included by the root-component.